 Supervised Rehabilitation - you will receive the same advice, a workbook, an exercise diary and access to a website.
 In addition, you will be provided with 4-6 sessions with a physiotherapist to receive advice on exercises and progression.
-The first session will last a maximum of an hour and follow-up sessions will be a maximum of 30 minutes.
-Sessions may be face-to-face in an outpatient department or by telephone/video call.
-The sessions will be arranged by the physiotherapy team and will take place over three months.
+Sessions may be face-to-face or by telephone/video call.
+The physiotherapy sessions will take place over three months.

-A researcher from the central study team may visit your hospital to sit in on your physiotherapy session or listen to an audio recording of one of your physiotherapy sessions.
+A researcher from the central study team may visit your hospital to sit in on your physiotherapy session or listen to a video or audio recording of one of your physiotherapy sessions.
 They will check that the session is being delivered as we had intended them and to see if the physiotherapist needs any support.
 This type of check is normal in physiotherapy research.
-In case of an audio-recording being made, your consent for this part of the study will be captured on the recording.
+In case of a video or audio-recording being made, your consent for this part of the study will be captured on the recording.
 The recording will be deleted 12 months after it has been checked by the research team.
 If no audio-recording is made and a researcher attends your physiotherapy session in person, they will first ask you to confirm that you are happy for them to be present.